Tip management and EI/CPP Withholdings

 Last updated April 11, 2025

-Adam is a physicist and engineer who enjoys a good adventure, and lately he has started to become an expert in all things tipping.
+Adam is an engineer who enjoys a good adventure, and lately he has started to become an expert in all things tipping.
 After a series of separate adventures with great guides where he found it difficult to pay a tip he decided to create tippl.
-The aim is to make it easier to pay tips to awesome people who have been passed over, or who are missing out, now that society is moving away from cash.